-- 24 See, for example, Vera v Republic of Cuba, 91 F. Supp.
+[25] See, eg, Vera v Republic of Cuba, 91 F. Supp.
 3d 561, 569 (SDNY 2015) ('It is well-recognised that broad post-judgment discovery in aid of execution is the norm in federal and New York state courts.') (citations omitted).

-A Back to section - 25 Many states, for example, have adopted the Uniform Interstate Depositions and Discovery Act (UIDDA), which provides a mechanism for a party to an action pending in one state to obtain discovery in another state.
-See, for example, NY CPLR 3119(b) (incorporating UIDDA procedures into New York state law). ^ Back to section - See EM Ltd, 695 F3d at 208 ('Thus, in a run-of-the-mill execution proceeding, we have no doubt that the district court would have been within its discretion to order the discovery from third-party banks about the judgment debtor's assets located outside the United States.'); see also NY CPLR 5224(a)(4)(a-1) (providing that, under New York law, a post-judgment subpoena subjects the target to disclosure of information, 'whether the materials sought are in the possession, custody or control of the subpoenaed person, business or other entity within or without the state'.). ^ Back to section - 27 See, for example, Chevron Corp v Donziger, 296 F.R.D.
+[26] Many states, for example, have adopted the Uniform Interstate Depositions and Discovery Act (UIDDA), which provides a mechanism for a party to an action pending in one state to obtain discovery in another state.
+See, eg, NY CPLR 3119(b) (incorporating UIDDA procedures into New York state law).

+[27] See EM Ltd, 695 F3d at 208 ('Thus, in a run-of-the-mill execution proceeding, we have no doubt that the district court would have been within its discretion to order the discovery from third-party banks about the judgment debtor's assets located outside the United States.'); see also NY CPLR 5224(a)(4)(a-1) (providing that, under New York law, a post-judgment subpoena subjects the target to disclosure of information, 'whether the materials sought are in the possession, custody or control of the subpoenaed person, business or other entity within or without the state'.).

+[28] See, eg, Chevron Corp v Donziger, 296 F.R.D.
 168, 198 (SDNY 2013) ('[A] court may "impose discovery under the Federal Rules of Civil Procedure when it has personal jurisdiction over the foreign party," notwithstanding provisions of foreign law that would prohibit production.').

-Back to section - 28 See Republic of Argentina v NML Capital, Ltd, 134 S Ct 2250 (2014). ^ Back to section - 29 See 28 USC section 1610 (2012). ^ Back to section - 30 As discussed below in the context of execution, pursuant to a doctrine of New York banking law known as 'the separate entity rule', even where the bank itself is subject to the court's jurisdiction, New York courts treat foreign branches of the bank as separate entities for purposes of execution on a judgment.
+[29] See Republic of Argentina v NML Capital, Ltd, 134 S Ct 2250 (2014).

+[30] See 28 USC section 1610 (2012).

+[31] As discussed below in the context of execution, pursuant to a doctrine of New York banking law known as 'the separate entity rule', even where the bank itself is subject to the court's jurisdiction, New York courts treat foreign branches of the bank as separate entities for purposes of execution on a judgment.
 Thus, the courts cannot order the bank to turn over assets that are associated with foreign branches.

-Back to section - 31 See B&M Kingstone, LLC v Mega Intern Commercial Bank Co, 131 A.D.3d 259, 266 (NY App.
+[32] See B&M Kingstone, LLC v Mega Intern.
+Commercial Bank Co, 131 A.D.3d 259, 266 (NY App.
 Div.
 1st Dep.
-2015) ('Thus, Motorola's expressly limited affirmation of the separate entity rule does not apply to the instant case, and the rule does not bar the court's exercise of jurisdiction over Mega to compel a full response to the information subpoena.'). ^ Back to section - 32 See Fed.
+2015) ('Thus, Motorola's expressly limited affirmation of the separate entity rule does not apply to the instant case, and the rule does not bar the court's exercise of jurisdiction over Mega to compel a full response to the information subpoena.').

+[33] See Fed.
 R. Civ.
-P. 69(a)(1) ('The procedure on execution and in proceedings supplementary to and in aid of judgment or execution must accord with the procedure of the state where the court is located').
+P. 69(a)(1) ('The procedure on execution - and in proceedings supplementary to and in aid of judgment or execution - must accord with the procedure of the state where the court is located . . ..').

-Reack to section - 33 NY CPLR 5222(b); see also Berkshire Bank v Tedeschi, 2016 WL 1029526, at 2 (NDNY 15 March 2016) (ordering brokerage dealer over which court had personal jurisdiction to restrain out-of-state property subject to restraining notice). ^ Back to section
+[34] NY CPLR 5222(b); see also Berkshire Bank v Tedeschi, 2016 WL 1029526, at \2 (NDNY 15 March 2016) (ordering brokerage dealer over which court had personal jurisdiction to restrain out-of-state property subject to restraining notice).